dojo/docs/dojox/validate/br.rst

 Basic Usage
 -----------
 Usage of this code is quite simple and painless.
-The only thing you have to do is require it inot the page and the functions will be available.
+The only thing you have to do is require it in the page and the functions will be available.
 For Example:

 .. js ::